- Have a Canadian high school diploma or equivalent;

 Hang on.
 What's the difference between all the names like agent, REALTOR®, broker, associate, and others that are used so often in real estate?
 I expect most people assume they're all the same.

 Quite simply, an agent is any person or entity who is legally licensed to represent another party.
 The insurance, recruiting, mortgage, and real estate industries all use this agent concept.
-In real estate, it is a real estate Brokerage (the real estate company) that is the legal agent that represents you – however, the licensed individuals working for the real estate brokerage are often referred to as "real estate agents."
-Generically, they should be referred to as brokers since they broker transactions between buyers and sellers.
+In real estate, it is a real estate Brokerage (the real estate agency) that is the legal agent that represents you – however, the licensed individuals working for the real estate brokerage are often referred to as "real estate agents" (i.e. agents of the brokerage).
+Generically, they would be referred to as brokers since they broker transactions between buyers and sellers.

 To become a licensed real estate agent in Alberta, one must: